farlee2121/DevEssentialsBlog/content/posts/2022-11-17-activity-based-checklist.md

 This list is also pretty low-controversy.
 Almost every item is generally accepted good practice.
 Many are well proven indicators of team performance.

-I might potentially add documentation and self-documentation various places in this list.
+I might potentially add documentation and self-documentation in various places.

 I would also consider additional checklists for team process events like stand-up and retrospective.
 However, those checklists would be oriented for the engineering manager or project manager.